saiteja-mst/Oracle-Certifications-2025/dump.md

 **Question 3**
 **An AI development company is working on an advanced AI assistant capable of handling queries in a seamless manner.**
-Their goal is to create an assistant that can ****analyze**** images provided by users and generate descriptive text, as well as take text descriptions and produce accurate visual representations.**
+**Their goal is to create an assistant that can **analyze** images provided by users and generate descriptive text, as well as take text descriptions and produce accurate visual representations.**  <br><br>
 **Considering the capabilities, which type of model would the company likely focus on integrating into their AI assistant?**
     ○ A language model that operates on a token-by-token output basis.
 ✅ **A diffusion model that specializes in producing complex outputs.**